+For text input, if the first row contains column labels rather than data, use the additional keyword column-headers.
+Similarly if the first field in each row contains a label rather than data, use the additional keyword rowheaders.
+Here is an example that uses both:

+'''

+$DATA << EOD

+xxx A B C D

+aa z11 z12 z13 z14

+bb z21 z22 z23 z24

+cc z31 z32 z33 z34

+EOD

+plot $DATA matrix columnheaders rowheaders with image

+'''

-For ascii input, a blank line or comment line ends the matrix, and starts a new surface mesh.
+For text input, a blank line or comment line ends the matrix, and starts a new surface mesh.
 You can select among the meshes inside a file by the index option to the splot command, as usual.

-The second interpretation assumes a non-uniform grid with explicit x and y coordinates.
-The first row of input data contains the y coordinates; the first column of input data contains the x coordinates.
-For binary input data, the first element of the first row must contain the number of data columns.
-(This number is ignored for ascii input).
-Both the coordinates and the data values in a binary input are treated as single precision floats.
+Nonuniform The first row of input data contains the y coordinates.
+The first column of input data contains the x coordinates.
+For binary input data, the first field of the first row must contain the number of columns.
+(This number is ignored for text input).

 Example commands for plotting non-uniform matrix data:

-''' splot 'file' nonuniform matrix using 1:2:3 # ascii input splot 'file' binary matrix using 1:2:3 # binary input '''
+splot 'file' nonuniform matrix using 1:2:3 # text input splot 'file' binary matrix using 1:2:3 # binary input which is then converted into triplets: